ElsaYilinWang/DECI-EmailAutomationTool/README.md

 System Logging:

-The application shall generate and maintain a log file (app_log.log) in the same directory.
+The application shall generate and maintain a log file (app_log.log).

-The log shall record key events, including:
+The log shall record key events, including application start/shutdown, data loading, batch send initiation, individual emails sent, and all errors.

-Application start and shutdown.

-Successful data loading and saving.

-Initiation of a batch send, including the number of recipients and the template subject used.

-A record for each individual email sent, including the recipient's address.

-Successful completion or user cancellation of a batch send.

-All errors encountered (e.g., Outlook not found, template not found).

 The log file will automatically rotate to prevent excessive size.